cdktf/cdktf-provider-google/docs/dataLossPreventionJobTrigger.java.md

 If empty, all files are scanned and available data format processors are applied.
 In addition, the binary content of the selected files is always scanned as well.
 Images are scanned only as binary if the specified region does not support image inspection and no fileTypes were specified.
-Possible values: ["BINARY_FILE", "TEXT_FILE", "IMAGE", "WORD", "PDF", "AVRO", "CSV", "TSV"]
+Possible values: ["BINARY_FILE", "TEXT_FILE", "IMAGE", "WORD", "PDF", "AVRO", "CSV", "TSV", "POWERPOINT", "EXCEL"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.69.1/docs/resources/data_loss_prevention_job_trigger#file_types DataLossPreventionJobTrigger#file_types}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.70.0/docs/resources/data_loss_prevention_job_trigger#file_types DataLossPreventionJobTrigger#file_types}

 ---